fnalways/terminus-docs/docs/developer/install/installation-overview.md

 - **Remote system management**: Executes remote system operations, such as Olares installation and activation, based on requests issued from the LarePass client or `olares-cli`.

 ### CUDA support
-To enable GPU acceleration for local AI models and applications, Olares supports the installation of the CUDA toolkit and drivers through `olares-cli`.
+To enable GPU acceleration for local AI models and applications, Olares supports automatic installation of the CUDA toolkit and drivers through [`olares-cli`](./cli/gpu.md).

 ## Container orchestration layer
 The container orchestration layer integrates system components into an efficient runtime environment using Kubernetes.

 ### Roles of Kubernetes
-Kubernetes serves as the backbone of this layer, providing automated deployment, operation, scaling, and management of multi-component services.
+Kubernetes serves as the backbone of the container orchestration layer, providing automated deployment, operation, scaling, and management of multi-component services.

 Compared to tools like Docker Compose or Docker Swarm, Kubernetes offers:
 - High scalability and production-grade reliability.